salimahi/atbs/README.md

 -Your last bet
 -The last wheel result
 -Your total cash
 -How many zeros, reds or blacks you hit.
+-The expected value of your betting length.

 ## nftf-habit-determination-algorithm
 This program is for someone who is trying to decide if they want to take on a new habit while operationalizing the Negative Five to Five Scale (NFTF).